-For many of us the primary financial worry in our retirement years is the prospect of needing an expensive period of high cost, long-term care of some sort.
+For many of us, the primary financial worry in our retirement years is the prospect of needing an extensive period of high-cost, long-term care of some sort.
 Now the ego of the typical “Alpha Male” might put one into a state of denial regarding this issue, and I am no exception.
 I will point to the fact that my father, a week shy of his 91st birthday, drove to the post office to get the mail (No, our small Ohio town had yet to offer home delivery!).
 He apparently felt a bit dizzy, decided to lie down on the cold ceramic tile floor and passed gently into the Kingdom of the Heavens.
 No long-term care for him!

 My mother was not so fortunate.
 While she lived to the age of 95, the last five years or so were most difficult, as she needed increasing levels of expensive care as her once brilliant mind gradually deserted her.
 We used my share of the remaining family legacy to buy some patio furniture.

 Today, my wife Marge and I count ourselves very fortunate to have two adult children who are doing better financially than we were at their age, so it is unlikely they will need any of our financial resources when we pass.
 They can buy their own patio furniture, thank you very much.
-Our primary financial motivation in moving to Lakeview Village was to insure, to the extent possible, we would never be a burden, financially or otherwise, to our children.
+Our primary financial motivation in moving to Lakeview Village was to ensure, to the extent possible, we would never be a burden, financially or otherwise, to our children.
 You may have circumstances that make it a priority for you to bless the next generation (or two) with your legacy, and I have friends for whom that is an important consideration.

 For example, I know a couple at Lakeview who have three sons, two of whom are successful professionals today, with more than adequate financial resources.
 Interestingly, my friends count their youngest son as the most successful of the three.
-He was born with Down’s syndrome, and, while he is not expected to ever be financially self-supporting, he has held a steady job for decades, and is a most delightful person!
+He was born with Down’s Syndrome, and, while he is not expected to ever be financially self-supporting, he has held a steady job for decades, and is a most delightful person!
 For my friends, preserving a part of their legacy for this son’s continuing support is a very high priority!
 And that is one of the reasons they decided to live at Lakeview.

 As a financial planner, I love working with clients who choose to live in a CCRC.
 Their expenses over a lifetime are so much more predictable when risks like the cost of long-term care are managed.
-No, the CCRC fees aren’t cheap, but the peace of mind that results from the decision to move to a CCRC is infinitely better than the alternative.
+No, the CCRC fees aren’t cheap, but the peace of mind that results from the decision to move to a CCRC is infinitely better that the alternative.
 Your heirs will thank you!